-80 Test location and set-up
+136 Test location and set-up

-81 The Stanford team performed four days of single-blind controlled releases in San Joaquin County, California, on October 8th, 10th, 11th, and 15th, 2019.
+The Stanford team performed four days of single-blind controlled releases in San Joaquin County, California, on October 8th, 10th, 11th, and 15th, 2019.
 Kairos personnel were in the aircraft but were not present at the ground release site.
-Stanford personnel designed the methane release schedule and con trolled the release rates with assistance from a natural gas release operator, Rawhide Leasing.
+Stanford personnel designed the methane release schedule and controlled the release rates with assistance from a natural gas release operator, Rawhide Leasing.

 We measured methane flow rates through Sierra Instruments QuadraTherm 740i thermal mass flow meters Sierra (2019).
-We measured wind speed and direction using both a Vantage Vue Sensor Suite with a cup-based wind meter and a Gill Instruments WindSonic 60 two-dimensional ultrasonic anemometer further detail.

-(not present on the first day of data collection) Davis (2018); Gill (2019).
-See the SI, Section S2 for
+We measured wind speed and direction using both a Vantage Vue Sensor Suite with a cup-based wind meter and a Gill Instruments WindSonic 60 two-dimensional ultrasonic anemometer (not present on the first day of data collection) Davis (2018); Gill (2019).
+See the SI, Section S3 for further detail.

-90 Single-blind experimental design
+46 Single-blind experimental design